 · Processes influencing the ability of estuarine ecosystems to provide 1) storm protection, 2) economic benefit, and/or 3) critical habitat.

 If interested in the 2020 funding opportunity, academic researchers should indicate interest in research priorities to USCRP via a Google Form (see below) and attend a research priority-specific meeting prior to submitting for this funding opportunity.

-Please indicate your interest in submitting a proposal to one of the research topic areas using this Google Form before January 24.
-Academics who sign up through the Google Form will have their contact information forwarded to federal researchers.
-The PI for each federal research theme will contact you regarding a topic-specific meeting where you can discuss science questions and more technical aspects of the research.
+Thank you for indicating your interest in submitting a proposal to one of the research topic areas.
+Academics who signed up through the Google Form are being contacted by the PI for each federal research theme.
+They will set up a topic-specific meeting where you can discuss science questions and more technical aspects of the research.

-A Request for Proposals for #2 above will be advertised by January 24.
-SOIs will be due 10 days after the CESU posting.
-Details of proposal package requirements will be discussed during the virtual workshops, posted on this website, and distributed to the USCRP members’ mailing list as they become available.
+A revised Request for Proposals can be downloaded above.
+Details of proposal package requirements were discussed during the virtual workshops and posted on this website.
 Please join as a member here.